desktopui/silver-bullet/README.md

-Join DesktopUI slack:

 [![](https://img.shields.io/badge/desktopui-slack-green.svg?logo=slack)](https://join.slack.com/t/desktopui/shared_invite/enQtNTE4NjEyNTA1MzE5LTczZWYzZGQ4YWVhNmFjMWE1N2U2M2FjOGVmYjljMTkyM2I3NjM2OWVhNmNhYTBkZWQxODcxMWY3ZDlhM2YzY2Q)

 <img src="https://user-images.githubusercontent.com/1004115/50629735-e37d0d80-0f4e-11e9-9c2e-3081e943879e.png" alt="a prototype for a chat app screenshot" width="400"  />

-Instead of an ToDo list, we are going to implement a minimal chat example that contains:
+Instead of an ToDo list, we are going to implement a minimal chat example in different UI frameworks and see some :

-- HTTP requests
+- Network: HTTP requests and web sockets
-- Websockets
 - Animation
+- Accessiblity
 - Responsive layout
-- A piece of code that uses platform-specific API that browsers don't have (yet) and or OS integration.
+- Platform-specific API that browsers don't have (yet) and OS integration.
 - Theme support and/or the dark theme in Mojavi
-- Accessiblity
 - i18n
 - Sort of Advanced UI: inversible scroll and/or a virtualized list
 - Basic tests